• Skip to primary navigation

 Will: Hey mom guess who I am Me: Who?
 Will: I am a sugar cookie

 The kitchen antics remind me that many years ago I represented Connecticut in a recipe contest sponsored by a company that makes aerosol whipped cream.
-As a winner I was given a set of recipe cards that included all the state winners and their recipes.
+As a winner, I was given a set of recipe cards that included all the state winners and their recipes.
 I dug those out and looking back I am so pleasantly surprised to see some of my dearest contest friends among them.
-We’ve come a long way and am so humbled to be in your company.
+We've come a long way and am so humbled to be in your company with my recipe for easy apple crisp slices.

 Moving on and creating new memories I took Annabelle to Barnard’s Orchard to pick up some fresh apples.
 The farm is 74 acres of preserved land that has been in the Barnard family for 4 generations.
 It’s a real gem of a place open all year long.